 Lift and Mach are A2 Hosting’s managed VPS plans.
 They’re more expensive because they include a cPanel license and support for setting up your server.
 If you have a relatively small website, one of the Lift configurations should do the trick.
 But if you need more power, Mach gives you more RAM per vCPU core, as well as A2’s more powerful “Turbo Servers.”

 Runway and Supersonic are A2’s self-managed VPS plans.
 They’re much cheaper, but they don’t include cPanel licenses, and you have to configure the server yourself.
 As with the managed plans, the difference between these is that the Supersonic plans come with more vCPU cores, extra RAM per core, and Turbo Servers.

 Despite the bombastic names, this diverse portfolio is actually a good thing.
 Whether you have a small online store or a massive, high-traffic blog, and whether you can manage your own server or you need help getting set up, there’s an option here for you.

-- Turbo Server upgrade.
-Aside from extra RAM, A2’s Turbo Servers have faster NVMe drives, easy WebSocket configuration, and compatibility with ESI (Edge Side Includes).
-Managed Turbo Servers also benefit from LiteSpeed and LiteSpeed caching.
+Turbo Server upgrade.
+A2’s Turbo Servers not only provide additional RAM but also showcase faster NVMe drives, easy WebSocket configuration, and compatibility with ESI (Edge Side Includes).
+Furthermore, the Managed Turbo Servers offer extra benefits including LiteSpeed and LiteSpeed caching.